userfrosting/learn/08.routes-and-controllers/06.client-input/03.throttle/docs.md

 Complicated password policies (other than password length) [tend to backfire spectacularly](http://security.stackexchange.com/questions/6095/xkcd-936-short-complex-password-or-long-dictionary-passphrase/6116#6116).
 A good alternative then, is to slow down brute-force attackers to the point where it would take an inordinate amount of time to crack all but the easiest passwords.

 This strategy is known as **throttling**, and should be employed in any route that could allow an attacker to gain unauthorized access or otherwise affect other users' accounts, such as the login and password recovery routes.
-UserFrosting supports throttling based on either IP address, or some other chosen pieces of information (e.g. username).
+UserFrosting supports throttling based on either IP address or some other chosen pieces of information (e.g. username).

 ## Defining throttles